ozzann/my-vagrant/README.md

    There are three GitHub repos taking part in the whole process.

    First and foremost is [C# Ping server app](https://github.com/ozzann/basic-ping-server).
-It containes C# source code, some tests which will be run on Jenkins and a Docker file.
+It contains C# source code and some tests which will be run on Jenkins, and a Docker file.
-   The good test for the app like this is just call a curl command checking a response from a server.
+   The good test for the app like this is just call a curl command to check a response from a server.
 So, the tests are bash scripts which run a Docker container and then curl the server.

-   Puppet manifests have a special [repository](https://github.com/ozzann/my-puppet).
-A configuration of production puppet node is described by a puppet module called **production**.
-Also the puppet repo containes main manifest with description of all nodes.
-In our case there is just one node for production.
+   Puppet manifests have a separate [repository](https://github.com/ozzann/my-puppet).
+A configuration of production VM is described in a puppet module called **production**.
+Also the puppet repo contains main manifest with description of all nodes.
+In our case there are just one node for production and one for default node:

+    	node default {
+        }

+        node 'production.puppet.node.vm' {
+            include docker
+            include production
+        }

    The third part in the process is this repository containing Vagrant file and some scripts, and configuration files.